 Please be considerate to other park users, especially children, cyclists and horse riders.
 Please be aware that horses may be encountered on the bridleway that runs through the centre of the Forest area and around the top of Moors Lake.

 Visitor Centre and Restaurant

 Dogs on leads are welcome at the Information Point in the Visitor Centre.
 They are not permitted in the main restaurant area, however there are a few tables nearer the front doors where visitors may sit with well-behaved dogs.
 Alternatively, a gated dog park is located just outside the restaurant doors at the front of the Visitor Centre.
 Picnic tables are also provided for restaurant customers on the patio behind the Visitor Centre and dogs on leads are welcome in this area; water bowls are provided.

 Play Areas and Play Trail

 Please come along prepared to clear up after your dog.
 Seven green dog bins and six red dog bins are located around the forest; these are marked on the walking trail map leaflets.
-Dog poo bags are available to purchase from the Information Point.
+Dog poo bags are available to purchase from the Visitor Centre.

 Water bowls are provided in all dog parks and on the patio behind the Visitor Centre.
 There is a drinking water tap at the front of the Visitor Centre to fill water bowls.